JyThakur/Investor-Consultation-Tailored-Analysis-for-Diverse-Investors/README.md

 # Financial Risk Analysis on NYSE Dataset
 ## **Problem Statement**
-> This project involves offering consultation services to two distinct investors, namely Mr Patrick Jyenger and Mr Peter Jyenger, tailoring our advice to align with their individual requirements and financial goals.
-While Mr Patrick Jyenger seeks low-risk investments with satisfactory returns, Mr Peter Jyenger is open to higher-risk stocks that offer potentially greater returns on investment.
+<p align="justify">This academic endeavor entails providing personalized consultation services to two separate investors, namely Mr. Patrick Jyenger and Mr. Peter Jyenger, catering to their distinct financial objectives and preferences.
+Mr. Patrick Jyenger is inclined towards low-risk investments with reasonable returns, while Mr. Peter Jyenger is open to higher-risk stocks offering potentially higher returns on investment.
+The analysis will involve data cleaning and exploratory data analysis, specifically delving into NYSE data of select highly profitable companies.
+Python will be utilized as the primary programming language to achieve these research objectives.</p>

 ## **<u>Steps performend</u>**
 1. Importing Necessary Libraries